lindell/multi-gitter/README.md

 # Skip pull request and directly push to the branch.
 skip-pr: false

 # The GitHub/GitLab personal access token.
-Can also be set using the GITHUB_TOKEN/GITLAB_TOKEN environment variable.
+Can also be set using the GITHUB_TOKEN/GITLAB_TOKEN/GITEA_TOKEN/BITBUCKET_SERVER_TOKEN environment variable.
 token:

 # The name of a user.
 All repositories owned by that user will be used.
 user:
   - example

+# The Bitbucket server username.
+username:
 ```
 </details>